To obtain a certified copy of a Birth Certificate for a person born in the State of Texas please read the below information.

 The Bell County Clerk's Office maintains long form birth certificates for individuals born in Belton, Harker Heights, Killeen, Fort Hood, and rural Bell County and can be obtained at our Belton or Killeen locations.
 To request a long form birth certificate for a birth occurring in Temple, please contact the City of Temple at (254)298-5700.

 The Bell County Clerk's Office is equipped to provide short form birth certificates for individuals born after 1926 in the State of Texas.
 This is the most commonly issued format because it satisfies most purposes, including registering a child for school or sports and obtaining a driver license in most states.
 If the birth record is not available in this format or if the state you live in requires the long form birth certificate for a driver license, a long form birth certificate will need to be requested from the registrar in County/City the individual was born.

-Applications for birth certificates cannot be processed without a valid photo ID, the signature of the applicant and sworn statement(by mail only) and payment.
+Applications for birth certificates cannot be processed without a valid photo ID, the signature of the applicant and Affidavit of Personal Knowledge(by mail only) and payment.